 Land rents are paid to the county government on an annual base for both leasehold and freehold properties.
 The land rates are governed by Rating act.
 The fees are based on the unimproved site value of the property which are based on the Valuation Roll, the valuation roll is revised every now and then for updating.

 5. Capital Gain Tax

 Capital gain tax is levied on the transfer of property situated in Kenya, acquired on or before 2015.
 It is paid by the transferor of the property.
-Capital gain tax is a final tax and is not subject to further taxation after the payment of the 5% net gain tax.
+The Finance Act 2022 increased the applicable capital gains tax to 15% from 5% effective 1st January 2023.

 Use the below calculator to calculate Capital Gain Tax.

 Some allowable expenses for the purposes of CGT include;